-On every cobbled street corner, there’s something to admire in Vienna.
+Planning the perfect Vienna itinerary can see a bit overwhelming when you realise on every cobbled street corner, there’s something to admire here.
 There are baroque facades, imperial palaces and Viennese coffee houses.
 A home for intellects, artists and politicians, in order to soak in all of the sophistication Vienna has to offer, you’ll need 2 to 3 days in Vienna.

 Austria’s capital city is filled with world-famous paintings, artefacts and relics of one of the most impressive European royal dynasties, and it has picturesque views of the Alps too.
 To make sure you don’t miss the best attractions or skip out on the lesser-known sites, read our Vienna itinerary to plan the perfect trip.